sca075/mqtt_vacuum_camera/README.md

 [![Open HACS repository in Home Assistant](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=sca075&repository=mqtt_vacuum_camera&category=integration)

 The instructions in [here](./docs/install.md) show detailed steps and will help to set up the camera also without HACS (manual setup).
-Our setup guide also includes **important** informations on how to setup the [lovelace-xiaomi-vacuum-map-card (recommended)](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card).
+Our setup guide also includes **important** informations on how to set up the [lovelace-xiaomi-vacuum-map-card (recommended)](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card).

 ### Limitations and Compatibility: